BillWhite/CMakeProject/README.md

                                      subdirectory for each library.
         libsrc/                      This is the source directory for libraries.
 The CMakeList.txt file
-                                     for this directory has mostly
+                                     for this directory has mostly configuration
-                                     add_subdirectory commands, one for
+                                     and add_subdirectory commands, one for
                                      each library.
           somelib/                   All sources and CMakeFile.txt files
                                      for the library somelib go here.